Welcome to Blended E-Learning at P.I.T.

 - You will register for a Blended E-Learning class the same way you register for an on-campus class, using the student portal.

 - Blended E-Learning classes are designated as Section E.

 - All pre-requisites for classes still apply.

-- You must complete the Assessment of Computer Skills and the Orientation for Blended E-Learning to finalize your registration.
+- You must complete the Orientation for Blended E-Learning to finalize your registration.

 Pennsylvania Institute of Technology is an attendance-taking institution, and this also includes the Blended E-Classes.
 Attendance for non-class days is measured in a variety of ways, including but not limited to, submitting assignments on time and participating in online discussions.